TOUR SCHEDULE 2017:

 William Penn stipulated that 10,000 acres north of the original city become “liberty lands.”
 Once home to many of the city’s breweries, this funky, culturally diverse neighborhood today is the home of many artists and writers.
 See the old and the new and make note of the many little neighborhood eateries along the way.
 Meet at Palm Tree Market, 717 N. Second Street.
 PHOENIXVILLE (CHESTER COUNTY)

 The small neighborhood of Powelton Village in West Philadelphia has great stories to tell.
 Settled by Welsh Quakers in 1682, the village was named for the 18th century estate of Samuel Powel, the mayor of Philadelphia during the Revolution.
 This tour features an eclectic variety of mid- to late 19th c. houses and mansions of this early “street car suburb.”
 Among the designers are some of Philadelphia’s foremost late 19th Century architects, including Wilson Eyre, Willis Hale and the Wilson Brothers.
 The neighborhood also includes innovative 21st century student housing by Erdy McHenry Architecture for Drexel University.
-Meet in front of Zocalo Restaurant, 36th Street and Lancaster Avenue.
+Meet in front of of 3600 Lancaster Ave.
 SKYSCRAPERS OLD & NEW

 Penn Center, one of the country’s most acclaimed examples of 20th century, post World War II urban renewal, is a lasting legacy of Edmund Bacon and the Philadelphia City Planning Commission.
 Learn how this world-famous city planner based this commercial development complex on William Penn’s vision that Market Street would be a commercial thoroughfare and see two generations of commercial architecture: Modern & Post-Modern.
 Meet at the exterior north portal of City Hall, N. Broad St. & JFK Boulevard.
 SOUTH OF SOUTH